All Too Well (10 Minute Version) (TV)

 “just to break me like a promise”

-Uncle Jerry identifies comparing her to a promise that is broken as a metaphor and calls it one of his favorites.
+Uncle Jerry identifies comparing her to a promise that is broken as a metaphor and calls it one of his favourites.

 The metaphor connects the speaker's emotional destruction to the broken promises of the relationship, reinforcing themes of betrayal and helplessness.